iancleary/infra/README.md

 > Full stop!
 That is powerful.
 The only thing to avoid is to make a change that removes tailscale...which would remove my ability to ssh into the server.
 > I could go grab the server, plug in a keyboard and monitor, and revert with GRUB.
 That is a pain, but is a nice physical backup plan.

-## Initial Setup of a Server with NixOS

-The first setup:

-- copy the [configuration.nix](ansible/roles/odroid_nix_config/templates/configuration.nix) file directly into /etc/nixos/configuration.nix
-- adjust the hostname
-- delete the jinja2 template rows
-- run `sudo nixos-rebuild switch`
-- then I can run `sudo tailscale up --ssh` to connect to the server to tailscale
-- then run the ansible playbook to configure the containers and adjust the nix configuration (rebuilding and switching to the new configuration as needed).

 ### Networking and open ports